-- Community Health Education
+- Community Health Education (p.
+187)

-- Emergency Preparedness and Homeland Security
+- Emergency Preparedness and Homeland Security (p.
+187)

-- Environmental Health
+- Environmental Health (p.
+187)1

-- Epidemiology
+- Epidemiology (p.
+188)

-- Risk Assessment
+- Environmental Risk Assessment (p.
+188)

-Students interested in a graduate public health degree

-with an environmental health emphasis must apply for the MPH with a concentration in Environmental Health (MPH - EH), and are ineligible for the graduate certificate in environmental health.
+- Students interested in a graduate public health degree with an environmental health emphasis must apply for the MPH with a concentration in Environmental Health (MPH-EH), and are ineligible for the graduate certificate in environmental health.